cdave1/palette-api/README.md

 # PALETTE API

-A simple micro-service for setting up five-color palettes.
+A simple REST-ful micro-service for retrieving and creating five-color palettes.
 The database is stored in a json file and stored in memory while the service runs.
 Any changes to the database will be written out to disk.
-Designed to be used behind a web application with more robust authentication.
+It is designed to be used behind a web application with more robust authentication.

 ## SETUP